The Future of Fashion Subscription Model

 For his wedding anniversary in May, Ari Berkowicz, a Chicago-based nonprofit professional, abandoned the fancy dinner he typically splurges on and instead opted to buy his wife an annual subscription to Beauty Pie, a box of “clean” makeup and skincare products delivered on a monthly basis.

 Berkowicz’s wife, Zahava, had mentioned Beauty Pie after listening to a podcast featuring its founder, Marcia Kilgore.
-Berkowicz thought Zahava, an acupuncturist and wellness influencer, would appreciate receiving an assortment of new beauty goodies on the regular.
+Berkowicz thought Zahava, an acupuncturist and wellness influencer, would appreciate receiving an assortment of new beauty goodies on a regular basis.
 But he also noted that the gift was very of-the-moment.

-It seems that the pandemic may be a boon for subscription services, many of which had sputtered out after showing early promise.
-Companies like Birchbox, Trunk Club and Barkbox, inspired by product-month-clubs, raised millions of dollars in funding on the pretence that subscription services all-but-guaranteed repeat purchasing, and in many cases would inspire the consumer to trade up and spend more.
-Birchbox sold boxes of beauty samples with the hopes that members would then buy their full-sized favourites on its e-commerce site.
-Trunk Club sent guys an assortment of clothes from different brands, promising to introduce them to new labels and styles.
-Replenishment subscriptions like Dollar Shave Club, which made the process of stocking up on grooming products easy, also starting popping up.
+It seems that the pandemic may be a boon for fashion subscription services, many of which had sputtered out after showing early promise.
+Companies like Birchbox, Trunk Club and Barkbox, inspired by product-month-clubs, raised millions of dollars in funding on the pretence that fashion subscription services all-but-guaranteed repeat purchasing, and in many cases would inspire the consumer to trade up and spend more.
+Birchbox sold boxes of beauty samples with the hopes that members would then buy their full-sized favourites on its Fashion eCommerce Marketing site.
+Trunk Club sent guys an assortment of clothes from different fashion brands, promising to introduce them to new labels and styles.
+Replenishment subscriptions like Dollar Shave Club, which made the process of stocking up on grooming products easy, also started starting popping up.

-Stitch Fix has been distancing itself from the box model over the years, launching an e-commerce business for its private-label clothes.
-Sephora abandoned its Play! sample subscription box model it launched in 2015.
+Stitch Fix has been distancing itself from the box model over the years, launching a fashion e-commerce business for its private-label clothes.
+Sephora abandoned its Play! sample trend subscription box model it launched in 2015.
 The beauty giant announced in April it would instead sell customers a box of prestige beauty samples, without any subscription commitment.
 Many other boxed businesses have gone under.

 So, is anything actually different this time around?
 The pandemic may have once again rendered the concept novel, but the roadblocks are the same.
 Consumers get bored, especially when sourcing cool, new products on a monthly basis is next-to impossible.